 Use Cases of AR Camera Lite

-This tutorial is relevant for AR Camera Lite.
+This tutorial is relevant for AR Camera Lite 4.3+.

-Tutorial for AR Camera GYRO asset can be found only in asset folder.
+Tutorial for the previous version can be found only in the asset folder.

 Getting Started with AR Camera Lite